Victimology and Victim Studies Research Lab

 This National Institute of Justice funded-project (NIJ 2019-MU-MU-0095) supports a collaboration between the Minnesota Office of Justice Programs, the Bureau of Criminal Apprehension, the Anoka County Sheriff’s Office, Alexandra House (a victim service provider), the Minnesota Coalition Against Sexual Assault (the statewide coalition of sexual assault programs), and researchers at UNO and University of Louisville (UNL).
 Investigators include UNO’s Justin Nix, Ph.D., Tara Richards, Ph.D., and Emily Wright, Ph.D. as well as UNL’s Bradley Campbell, Ph.D.
 Doctoral student research fellow, Caralin Branscum is also assisting on the project.
 This researcher-practitioner partnership aims to examine the processes, outcomes, and cost-benefit of the MN Sexual Assault Kit initiative.

 This National Institute of Justice funded-project (NIJ 2019-75-CX-001) supports a new partnership between the Nebraska Commission on Indian Affairs, which represents the four tribes of Nebraska: Omaha Tribe, Ponca Tribe, Santee Sioux Tribe, and Winnebago Tribe, as well as other Native persons living on and off tribal lands in Nebraska, the Nebraska State Patrol and researchers at the University of Nebraska, Omaha.
 Investigators are Justin Nix, Ph.D., Tara Richards, Ph.D., and Emily Wright, Ph.D.
 Two doctoral student research fellows, Sheena Gilbert and Alyssa Nystrom, are also assisting on the project.
 The research team will conduct a pilot study involving the collection of preliminary data and secondary data analysis on the topics of murdered and/or missing Native persons in Nebraska.
 Read more about this study and view local news coverage.
+The Team has also developed recommendations for conducting research in Native American communities and for strengthening VAWA to better protect Indigenous women.

 This National Institute of Justice funded-project (NIJ 2019-V3-GX-0007) aims to conduct a formative evaluation and evaluability assessment of Project Harmony, a large child advocacy center (CAC) in Omaha, Nebraska, currently serving children who are victims of alleged child abuse.
 Project Harmony is one of the largest CACs in the nation.
 The ultimate goal is to lay the foundation for future CAC outcome evaluation efforts.
 Investigators include Teresa, Kulig, Ph.D., Ryan Spohn, Ph.D., and Emily Wright, Ph.D., with Amber Krushas serving as a doctoral student research assistant.
 Community partner investigators include Debra Anderson, Ph.D., and Lynn Castrianno, Ph.D. with Project Harmony.
 Read more about this study.